Ybbor7456/Heron-Alarm/README.md

 the ATMEGA328pb Xplained Miniboard and not the expected arduino r3.
 The ATMEGA328pb is not ideal for the experimentation process but will likely be the MCU I use for the final product.
 Arduino Uno R3 is much more ideal for experimentation.

+## BOM ##

+1. 2 pi pico
+2. PIR HC-SR501 motion detector
+3. active piezo buzzer
+4. 2x LM2596 buck converter
+5. 2x mutual conversion model 3.3V
+6. CAT5e
+7. CAN Receiver

-# Arduino R3, PIR HC-SR501 motion detector, active piezo buzzer.#
+# Pi pico, PIR HC-SR501 motion detector, active piezo buzzer.#

-The Arduino board came in the mail today.
 Uploaded basic code from ArduinoIDE to test.
-Everything seems to work.
+Everything works.
 Currently, the active buzzer will **click** (quietly) once the motion sensor is triggered.
 The buzzer will eventually be changed to a passive buzzer.
 The motion sensors are too sensitive over a larger area, must find a good method for adjusting its total perception, perhaps use a pipe or maybe even a 3D printed object in the future.

+#

 # Communicating MCUs
+Tes ethernet (UDP/TCP), CAN, RS-485 over Cat5e.